 Managing the habitat for proper nutrition should be the primary management goal.
 Supplemental feeding and/or planting of food plots are not a substitute for good habitat management.
 These practices should only be considered as "supplements" to the native habitat, not as "cure-alls" for low quality and/or poorly managed habitats.
+Summer (June - mid-September) is the most stressful, critical season of the year for deer in the Post Oak Savannah and Blackland Prairie, not during the winter, especially if there is a good acorn crop.
+Fawns are being born and nursed.
+Bucks are growing antlers.
+An abundance of high nutrition is essential during this usually dry, hot period of the year when new vegetative growth is on the down-swing.

 Supplemental feeding in particular is not a recommended practice unless it is integrated with other deer population/habitat management practices.
 It may be beneficial if the herd is harvested adequately each year and the range is in good condition.
 However, most deer feeding programs which provide sufficient additional nutrients to be of value are expensive and take a long term commitment.
 The most popular feed used to supplement the diet of deer is corn, although it is one of the poorest types of deer feed available.
 Corn is low in protein (7-10%) and high in carbohydrates.
 It does not provide adequate protein levels needed for development of bone and muscle.
 Knowing these limitations, corn may be used 1) as an energy supplement (carbohydrates) during very cold periods of the winter, and 2) to "bait" and hold deer in an area.
-If supplemental feeding is integrated into the overall management, the preferred method is to use a 16% to 20% protein pelleted commercial feed, fed free-choice from feeders distributed at the rate of one feeder per 300-600 acres located adjacent to adequate escape cover.
+If supplemental feeding is integrated into the overall management, the preferred method is to use a 16% to 20% protein pelleted commercial feed, fed free-choice from feeders distributed at the rate of one feeder per 160 - 320 acres located adjacent to adequate escape cover.
 Feed areas would have to be fenced to exclude livestock.
 Refer to the Texas Parks and Wildlife bulletin "Supplemental Feeding" for details.

-Planting food plots may be a more effective method to supplement well managed native habitats than feeding, but like feeding, its cost effectiveness needs to be taken into account, considering factors such as climate, soil type, slope and drainage, labor, material, and equipment costs, and fencing from domestic livestock.
+Planting food plots may be a more effective method to supplement well managed native habitats than feeding, especially in East and Central Texas where annual rainfall normally exceeds 35 inches.
+However, like feeding, its cost effectiveness needs to be taken into account, considering factors such as climate, soil type, slope and drainage, labor, material, and equipment costs, and fencing from domestic livestock.
 Like feeding corn, food plots are typically used to bait and hold deer in an area.
-To provide optimum nutritional benefits to deer, the Texas Agricultural Extension recommends that 1) food plots comprise between 2% to 5% of the total land acreage, 2) at least one-half the food plots be planted in cool season species (planted in early fall with forage available during winter stress periods) and at least one-half of the food plots be planted in warm season species (planted in spring with forage available during the summer stress period), and 3) the plots be between 1/2 to 5 acres in size, long and narrow, and well distributed over the entire area adjacent to escape cover.
+To provide optimum nutritional benefits to deer, the Texas Agricultural Extension recommends that 1) food plots comprise between 2% to 5% of the total land acreage, 2) at least one-half the food plots be planted in cool season species (planted in early fall with forage available during winter stress periods) and_at least one-half of the food plots be planted in warm season species (planted in spring with forage available during the summer stress period), and 3) the plots be between 1/2 to 5 acres in size, long and narrow, and well distributed over the entire area adjacent to escape cover.
 Food plots should be planted on the deepest soils available.